PayThePizzo/Data-Structures-and-Algorithms/Exercises/NP/Exercises NP.md

 If we found out that CLIQUE <=p ISOM_GRAPH, we would obtain that all NPC problems are reducible to NPI problem.

-For the F.T. of NPC, we just need to verify that:
+For the F.T. of NPC, we just need to verify that CLIQUE <=p ISOM_GRAPH ∈ **P**:
-1) ISOM_GRAPH ∈ NPC is unknown for the time being, trivially since ISOM_GRAPH ∈ NPI;
+* ISOM_GRAPH ∈ NPC is unknown for the time being, trivially since ISOM_GRAPH ∈ NPI;
-2) CLIQUE <=p ISOM_GRAPH ∈ **P**:
 * CLIQUE <=p ISOM_GRAPH has not been demonstrated yet.
 It has not been demonstrated yet that an NPC problem can be polynomially reduced to a NP problem.
 * ISOM_GRAPH ∈ **P** is false, trivially there is no polynomial solving algorithm as of today for ISOM_GRAPH.

 The fact that any problem in NPC, is polynomially reducible to any problem in NPI, tells us nothing regarding the nature of the set P∩NPC, which keeps being empty by hypothesis.
 Therefore `If CLIQUE <=p ISOM_GRAPH` is not sufficient to imply `P = NP`.